ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 -A set of 9x9x12 Stick on Heatsinks for the Motor Driver [From Amazon](https://a.co/d/09exRvM4)
 -A 30x15mm 24v fan, 2 wire.
 -A straight 2 pin JST-XH connector for the hotend thermistor (you need to change the X1 thermistor connector to JST-XH)
+-Some 1/4" PET braided sleeving to protect the wiring harness [From Amazon](https://a.co/d/0aQ7BoMF)

 > [!NOTE]